galvdat-hthieu/vgupe2024_team8/Report.md

 - service/: Contains service classes that implement business logic.
 - view/: Contains Swing form classes for the GUI.
 - util/: Contains utility classes.
+- hibernate.cfg.xml: Configuration file for Hibernate.
+Important for database connection details and mappings.

 <a id="item-five"></a>
 ## 5. Technologies Used